 Overall, this steel is a solid choice for reliable and affordable knives.
 It’s popular in budget fishing and hunting knives from big shots like Kershaw and Buck.
 However, the low edge retention and medium hardness limit its performance in heavy-cutting tasks.

 But this steel covers up the shortcomings with decent toughness and awesome ease of sharpening.
-It also has excellent anti-corrosion, which makes it ideal for wet and high humidity environments.
+It also has excellent anti-corrosion, which makes it ideal for wet and high-humidity environments.
 Some popular and best 420HC steel knives include:

 Kershaw Chive Pocket Knife

-This lightweight and compact designed Chive pocket knife is highly portable and a performer.
+This lightweight and compact designed Chive pocket knife are highly portable and a performer.
 Kershaw made it for everyday carry with all the great qualities of 420HC steel.
 Below is what this pocket knife has to offer: